 A. Dataset

-The dataset used in the experiments is generated_yellow-stylegan2, which is a purely random (no filtering) dataset of yellow faces generated by a face generator made based on StyleGAN2, and contains 10,000 images of yellow faces of different genders, ages, and head pose variations.
-During training and encryption of faces, we take this dataset as input and use YOLO5-face based Gaussian encryption to obtain a Gaussian encrypted dataset paired with the original images.
-When decryption is needed, we use the Age Filter in AIlab, an artificial intelligence cloud platform created by Wondershare, to do aging processing on 47 images from the generated_yellow-stylegan2 dataset, and most of the images adopt the default aging to 50 years old setting in the platform, which can obtain better aging processing results, ensuring that the feature changes of the face are still relatively recognizable, obtaining more natural and reasonable results.
+The dataset used in the experiments is generated_yellow-stylegan2, which is a purely random (no filtering) dataset of yellow faces generated by a face generator made based on StyleGAN2, and contains 10,000 images of yellow faces with different genders, ages, and head pose variations.
+During the training and encryption of faces, we take this dataset as input and use YOLO5-face-based Gaussian encryption to obtain a dataset that consists of Gaussian encrypted images paired with the original ones.
+When decryption is needed, we use the Age Filter in AIlab, an artificial intelligence cloud platform created by Wondershare, to perform aging processing on 47 images from the generated_yellow-stylegan2 dataset.
+The majority of the images are set to 50 years old using the default setting in the platform.
+This setting yields improved aging processing results, ensuring that the facial features remain relatively recognizable while producing more natural and plausible outcomes.
 The aging of the image is not so extreme and unrealistic that it loses its recognizability, which ensures the realism and credibility of the generated results.
-The aged image is used as the new input image, and the aging process is used to simulate the normal physiological changes of the original face after a period of time in a real decryption restoration situation, so as to more realistically simulate the whole process of face encryption and decryption of surveillance video.
+The aged image is used as the new input image, and the aging process is employed to simulate the natural physiological changes of the original face after a certain period in a real decryption restoration scenario.
+This allows for a more realistic simulation of the entire process of face encryption and decryption in surveillance video.

 B. Training and Encryption Process